xiaoping/laptop/README.md

 * Rails gem (for writing web applications)
 * Heroku gem (for interacting with the Heroku API)
 * Taps gem (for pushing and pulling SQL databases between environments)
+* Sqlite gem (for making Ruby talk to SQL databases)
-* Postgres gem (for making Ruby talk to SQL databases)
+* MysQl gem (for making Ruby talk to SQL databases)
 * Foreman gem (for serving your Rails app locally)
 * Git Remote Branch gem (for faster git branch creation and deletion)
 * Heroku accounts plugin (for using multiple Heroku accounts like a client's account)